allianz/ng-aquila/projects/ng-aquila/src/breadcrumb/breadcrumb.md

 ### Accessibility
 Note that the breadcrumb component should be always applied on a `<ol>` tag and wrapped in a `<nav>` with `aria-label='Breadcrumb'`.
 The breadcrumb items should be on a `<a>` tag and wrapped in `<li>`.
 The currently active item is automatically marked with `aria-current='page'`.
-These best practices for breadcrum are already applied in the basic example above.
+These best practices for breadcrumbs are already applied in the basic example above.
 You can find further information on the breadcrumb a11y practices [here](https://www.w3.org/TR/wai-aria-practices/examples/breadcrumb/index.html).